pinkpong111/multi-agent-governance-architecture/README.md

 The same five conditions from Section 6.1.1 apply — including Condition 5 (behavior persists after seed withdrawal).
 At the single-agent scale, seed withdrawal means the Top layer stops actively reinforcing the pattern.
 If the Middle layer's reformed conflict detection patterns hold without Top layer reinforcement, seeding is complete.
 If they revert, the seed operated as instruction rather than structural influence.

 > The fractal consistency check:
-> If single-agent internal seeding follows the same three principles as multi-agent seeding — include form, exclude content, transmit without recognition — the architecture is fractal-consistent.
+> If single-agent internal seeding follows the same three principles as multi-agent seeding — include form, exclude content, transmit as learnable indirect encoding rather than explicit instruction — the architecture is fractal-consistent.
 > If single-agent seeding requires explicit instruction to function, the architecture breaks at the agent level, and Rest Mode at the agent scale becomes structurally unreachable.

 **τ threshold subjects at single-agent scale:**